 Funding and Section 21 Company

 Funding is by way of a levy that is charged over and above the municipal rates charged by the City of Cape Town.
-The City of CT collects this levy and hands it over to the Epping CID.
+The City of CT collects this levy and hands it to the Epping CID.
 Firm financial controls are in place with business plans and budgets.
 Most importantly, all financial matters are accounted for and audited each year.
 The current fiscal year (2017/2018) has a total expenditure proposed of R8,500,000.

-The Section 21 company has seven directors representing the City of Cape town and property owners.
-Directors meet quarterly and all day to day operations are communicated via e-mail.
+The Section 21 company has seven directors representing the City of Cape Town and property owners.
+Directors meet quarterly, and all day-to-day operations are communicated via e-mail.
 The Board is elected at the AGM, where 1∕3 of the Board members stand down each year but may be re-elected.

 Day-to-day operations are carried out by a small and efficient team based at offices at 24 Gunners Circle.
 As a result, Epping CID aims to ensure that visibility is at its optimal.
-Also, that there is a rapid response from the patrol teams and that all security vehicles are operative and presentable.
+Also, there is a rapid response from the patrol teams and that all security vehicles are operative and presentable.
 Recommendations are submitted to the ECID Board after the security needs are assessed.
 The vehicles and quad bikes are monitored by the ECID.
 Requests, suggestions & instructions are given as and when required operationally.

 The mobile security office is deployed at various hotspots in Epping.
 The Law Enforcement officers are dedicated to ECID.
 The officers will each be assigned to a security vehicle with a security officer.
 The Law Enforcement officers are on contract from the City of Cape Town.
 Their contracts are renewed on an annual basis.
-This has been a successful project with various by-law infringements being addressed on a daily basis.
+This has been a successful project, with various by-law infringements being addressed on a daily basis.
 The Law Enforcement Officers have been instrumental in dealing with parking, dumping (especially around the areas of scrap metal dealers) and informal trading.
 They can undertake concerns that the ECID security is not authorised to.